danieltuveson/del/README.md

 ### Not freeing memory...
 I intend to move all of the AST / compiler code to use a big bump allocator.
 The only allocations needed for the VM are for Heap and maybe for Locals / Stack.
 Locals and Stack probably will never be allowed to grow too large, so it might be okay to stack allocate them.
 I'll also need to copy the debug symbols.

-### Not typechecking code...
+### Not type-checking code...
-Currently there is no typechecker.
+Currently there is no type-checker.
 This is obviously something I need to do.

 ### Not freeing memory (again)...
 I need to add a garbage collector to the VM.
 I don't think this will be that hard.
 Each value in the heap is prefixed by its length in uint64s.
 Since there should never realistically be more than 2^32 objects in the heap, I'm going to use the first bit of the length value to "mark" each object during mark and sweep garbage collection.
 That's my plan, anyway.